googlefonts/googlesans/Docs/BUILD.md

 ## Quickstart

+Source files are located on the directory path: `source/GoogleSans`.

 Run the following commands in the root of the repository to install the required build dependencies in a Python virtual environment and compile all variable and static instance fonts:

 ```